Q. Can parents and pastors attend lectures?

 Q. Where will students be picked up and signed out on Friday?

-A. Lindenwood Dorms / Reynolds Hall (Map in Student Manual)
+A. Lindenwood Dorms / Matthews Hall (Map in Student Manual)

 Q. Are scholarships available?

 A. Yes.
 However, funds are limited.
 Please do not apply if you can honestly afford camp tuition.
 Information HERE.

 Q. Can my student opt out of staying overnight in the dorms?

 A. Yes.
 But the student will need parental approval and will be required to sign in and out every morning and evening.
 (We do suggest students stay the night to enjoy the full camp experience.)

 A. Students will be assigned a room the day they register - first come-first served.
 Two or three students per room.
 You can request that a specific friend room with your student but we can't guarantee it.

 Q. Will there be responsible adult chaperones in the dorms and at camp in general?